-Those categories of people who are smokers, overweight, high cholesterol, poor diet, and diabetes are also at risk of suffering a stroke.
-Medical professionals need to be aware of patients who are at higher risk of having a stroke.
-If they are not, it can lead to stroke misdiagnosis compensation claims.
+Other categories of people such as smokers, overweight, high cholesterol, poor diet, and diabetes are also at risk of suffering a stroke.
+Medical professionals need are trained to be aware of patients who are at higher risk of having a stroke in order to avoid conditions that may lead to stroke misdiagnosis.

 - The type of stroke you have suffered

 - Which part of the brain has been affected, and